Masters in Research

 Join a global community of world leading researchers and enjoy invaluable networking opportunities through our professional development programme.

-Welcome to the MRes in Molecular Science and Engineering
+Webinar – introduction to the MRes in Molecular Science and Engineering with Q&A

 The course is taught by world-class researchers from several Imperial departments, and includes a six-month industry-focused research project.
 In this way, students obtain a unique, transdisciplinary and collaborative research education, and graduates are equipped with an unparalleled perspective – as well as a set of fundamental and applied skills – as they embark on their future careers.